awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

 The `aws:waitForAwsResourceProperty` action allows your automation to wait for a specific resource state or event state before continuing the automation\.
 For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Note**
 The default timeout value for this action is 3600 seconds \(one hour\)\.
 You can limit or extend the timeout by specifying the `timeoutSeconds` parameter for an `aws:waitForAwsResourceProperty` step\.
-For more information, see [Handling timeouts in runbooks](automation-handling-timeouts.md)\.
+For more information and examples of how to use this action, see [Handling timeouts in runbooks](automation-handling-timeouts.md)\.

 **Input**
 Inputs are defined by the API operation that you choose\.